MarkMindCkm/obsidian-markmind/README.md

 |           |       [Buy](https://www.markmind.net)                                        |

-You can try it for 30 days free，and you can buy a active code in website , then input it in setting tab
+You can try it for 30 days for free，and you can buy a active code in website , then input it in setting tab

 ## Introduction